How Alcohol Raises Bone Loss Risk Over Time

 Alcohol can raise osteoporosis risk through hormone changes because estrogen and testosterone both help maintain bone density.

 Postmenopausal women are especially vulnerable because estrogen is already lower.
-A 2019 review in women found that chronic, heavy alcohol consumption compromises bone health and increases osteoporosis risk source.
+A 2019 review in women found that chronic, heavy alcohol consumption compromises bone health and increases osteoporosis risk the NIH.
 That does not mean bone loss is only a women’s health issue.
 Men can also face alcohol-related bone risk through lower testosterone, poorer nutrition, liver effects, inflammation, and increased fall risk.

 The most common medically supported way to assess suspected osteoporosis risk is bone density testing combined with a clinician review of fracture history, medications, alcohol intake, and other health factors.